 "Don't remind me," said the crocodile.
 He cried some more.

 - Circleverse: Evvy in Street Magic can force herself to cry what Lady Zenadia thinks are tears of weakness... by remembering the look on her mother's face when said mother told the slavemaster to sell Evvy for as much as possible.

 In a dramatic televised moment, [Oliver] North, his eyes moist and his voice shaking, revealed to the committee that he was a courageous patriot, after which he became so overcome by emotion that he knocked over his bottle of Revlon eye moistener.

-- Used in one episode of CSI: Crime Scene Investigation, by the girl who manipulated the people around in an intrigue that resulted in murder.
-And our heroes found out by running a chemical analysis of the tears...
+- CSI: NY: Used by the girl who manipulates the people around in an intrigue that results in murder in "A Daze of Wine and Roaches."
+And our heroes find out by running a chemical analysis of the tears...

 - The second episode of Dexter featured a prolific drunk driver who specialized in these.
 The episode was aptly titled "Crocodile".

 - In "The Runaway Bride", after the Doctor gets Donna to her wedding reception (which her family and friends have decided to hold without her, to her annoyance), everyone begins demanding to know how she pulled her disappearing act at the wedding.
 Donna bursts into fake tears to get them to shut up, and casts a knowing wink toward the Doctor while she "cries" into Lance's shoulder.